mmbman/Katagiri/1984-03-23-Mindfulness-Talk-3.md

 And also human activities [are simple], but human activity is already complicated.
 So you have to find the simplicity of human activity, within the complication of human activity.
 Do you understand that one? *[He chuckles.]* That’s why your eyes, nose, ears, human body, human mind – you have to *polish*, again and again.
 It’s not “stinky”; your body and your mind are already buddha-nature.
 Buddha-nature means [they] already exist beyond your speculation, just like the trees, birds, et cetera.
 So that is called “let’s stand up in the realm of buddha-nature.”
 That means your life activity is complicated, [but] that doesn’t mean stinky.
 Alright?
 No. It already exists.
 Don’t deal with the complication of activity as stinky.
 No. You should deal with the complication of human activity as a buddha.

 And then at that time, you can practice.
 You can listen to buddha-nature, you can listen to Buddha’s teaching with your ears.
-And then simultaneously the teaching returns to you, if you always put yourself in the realm of Buddha.
+And then simultaneously the teaching returns to you, if you always put yourself in the realm of buddha.
 But if you have discrimination, when you see your body, the complication of human activity, [as] so-called “stinky,” Buddha’s teaching doesn’t return to you, because you always confine yourself into your shell.
 Even though you listen to Buddha’s teaching, Buddha’s teaching doesn’t return to you.
 So first of all, you have to stand up there.
 Open.
 That is constantly listening to buddha-nature...
 Buddha’s teaching, anyway.
 Beyond [whether] your mind is pure or impure, anyway listen, constantly listen.
 Dogen Zenji [says] later in this chapter, anyway, listen.
 Cleaning your room, listen, beyond clean or not clean.
 That’s our practice.
 And then that human activity is simultaneously to let you be in emptiness, and simultaneously that is, practically speaking, *shamata* practice.
 That practicing of shamata leads you reach the clear observation of how the human world is going.
 Clear observation.

 So *shamata* lets you be right in the middle of emptiness.
 Simultaneously, *shamata* leads you to clear observation of the world.
 So you can be emptiness, but you can see the human world, what the human world is.
 So very naturally, the basic attitude toward human life occurs.